-Am I Eligible to Receive the COVID-19 Vaccine?: This tool can be used to determine whether or not you are eligible to be vaccinated at this time.
+Am I Eligible to Receive the COVID-19 Vaccine?: This site shows where vaccines are available.
 After filling in some demographic information, you will be led to another page where you can schedule an appointment at a site near you at the next available date.
-This site is being updated frequently with new appointments, so check back often!

 SOMOS Vaccinations: This organization is supporting COVID-19 vaccine distribution at Yankee Stadium and other locations in the Bronx.
 Learn more about who is currently eligible and make an appointment if you are currently eligible.

 Telemundo Noticias: Todo lo que necesitas saber sobre la vacuna contra el COVID-19, a medida que el programa de inmunización avanza en Estados Unidos, en Español.